For renters with four-legged friends (or any other number of legs), here's our guide to finding a pet-friendly landlord to welcome you.

 While decent pet-friendly rental properties should no longer be quite so challenging to find, your new home will still need to tick certain boxes.

-It makes sense to crack on with your property search a good eight weeks before you need to move out of your current home.
+It makes sense to crack on with your property search a good 8 weeks before you need to move out of your current home.

-Try to be flexible in your search too.
-Expanding your search area or the type of property you want to live in should increase your chances of finding a new place for you and your pet to call 'home'.
+Expanding your search area or the type of property you want to live in should increase your chances of finding a new place for you and your pet to call home.

 Our search tool can help.
 Simply put in the area you want to live in and then click "filter results" to select "pets allowed".
 You can also add keywords such as “park” or “quiet” to your search criteria using the advanced search.

 2. Make a good case for your pet